almightyfoon/pytest-testrail/README.md

 Configuration
 -------------

 Add a marker to the tests that will be picked up to be added to the run.
+If the test is not part of the suite, it will raise an exception and let you know which test is not part of the suite.

 	from pytest_testrail.plugin import testrail